Celebrating 1951’s “The Day the Earth Stood Still,” standing tall as a classic – despite everything we and the universe have thrown at it.

 Clearly, this is the Jesus story, given, as they used to say in the film industry “a new haircut.”
 Klaatu, of course is Christ, this telegraphed early in the film when we see the suit he has stolen from the military hospital cleaning service is tagged for a “Maj.
 Carpenter.”

-We don’t really have the Scribes and Pharisees or Pontius Pilate, but we do have a convincing twentieth century Judas in the form of Richard Carlson’s Tom Stevens, an opportunistic insurance salesman.
+We don’t really have the Scribes and Pharisees or Pontius Pilate, but we do have a convincing twentieth century Judas in the form of Hugh Marlowe’s Tom Stevens, an opportunistic insurance salesman.
 His twenty pieces of silver is the gleaming opportunity he sees in being able to turn in Klaatu, and “write his own ticket.”
 Tellingly, when Helen attempts to stop Tom, urging him to understand the world-wide importance of what Klaatu is doing, Tom simultaneously shows his true colors and destroys his relationship with Helen with the line: “I don’t care about the rest of the world.”

 We also have a Mary Magdalene, in the form of Patricia Neal’s widower Helen Benson.
 Bible scholars are quick to note that Mary Magdalene was not a prostitute as has become the accepted belief, but was in fact a well-to-do widow, and Patricia Neal brings the modern equivalent of a sympathetic, intelligent, and independent single mother/secretary to life.
 The chemistry between Klaatu and Helen is clear, and her willingness to trust him despite the tide of fear that threatens to swallow her world makes her worthy of us.